ACNM Internship Program

 - The ACNM Board reserves the right to early termination of the internship if the intern does not meet the required standards or expected professional behavior.

 Financial Impact: Financial support for the internship program will be provided by the ACNM in the form of reimbursement for travel expenses and meeting registration up to $1,500 per intern per year.
 All receipts must be turned in to ACNM for proper reimbursement.
-Our current intern will serve through 2021-2023.
-Applications for the next term will open in 2023.
+Our current intern will serve through 2023-2025.
+For additional information, please email Teresa Ellmer at [email protected].